Aperiodic Communication for MPC in Autonomous Cooperative Landing: Simulation Setup and Results

-The UAV has an attitude controller.
-Therefore, the attitude dynamics are approximated by the inner-loop attitude dynamics that are of first order, and for the yaw angular velocity we assume that it can be instantaneously achieved \cite{kamel2017linear}:
+For the derivation of the quadcopter dynamics the reader is referred to \cite{persson2019model}.
+The main difference is that the attitude dynamics are approximated by the inner-loop attitude dynamics that are of first order, and for the yaw angular velocity we assume that it can be instantaneously achieved, see e.g. \cite{kamel2017linear}.